Byllfighter/csgo-discord-rpc/README.md

 You can manually install, or use the [installer in the releases](https://github.com/marcos-travasso/csgo-discord-rpc/releases/latest)

+## Known bugs

+It doesn't disables after CS:GO closes.
+I can't fix it.
+Use Bill2's Process Manager and fix it manually.

 ### Manually installation
 First you need to build the executable:
 ```